 In Memoriam: Founder & Advisor

 Raymond Plank – Entrepreneur, Visionary, and Skeet Shooter | UHPSI is the brainchild of Raymond Plank, Apache Corporation Founder and Chairman Emeritus.
 Through his life in the West, Raymond established a very personal connection to the landscape around him.
-This connection has manifested itself in many ways over the years, most notably in the acquisition of the Ucross Ranch, development of the Ucross Foundation and its residency program on the Ranch, and innovative Ranch management.
-The Ucross High Plains Stewardship Initiative is the newest manifestation of Raymond’s interest in, and affinity for the High Plains region, made possible only through his high-level vision and philanthropy.
-Raymond tends to think large, and hopes to extend UHPSI’s reach to the rest of Wyoming and beyond, securing a more sustainable future for the High Plains region.
-When he isn’t juggling business, developing educational opportunities, or supporting artists, you might find Raymond enjoying the sounds of the river or practicing his skeet shooting with his friends on the Ucross Ranch.
+This connection has manifested itself in many ways over the years, most notably in the acquisition of the Ucross Ranch, development of the Ucross Foundation and its artist residency program on the Ranch, and innovative Ranch management.
+The Ucross High Plains Stewardship Initiative is the newest manifestation of Raymond’s interest in, and affinity for the West, made possible only through his high-level vision and philanthropy.